Application Packages in Declarative Sharing in the Native Application Framework

 The process involves the following steps:

-2. Add content to the application package:
+2. Add content to the app package:

 This process is described in the Tutorial: Getting started with Declarative Native Apps.
 This section includes additional details of options available at the different stages of development.